 About twenty years ago (sheesh I’m old), my husband I went camping in Colorado.
 It was one of the most memorable experiences in my lifetime.
-The peace I felt in the mountains was comparable to that I experienced while walking through Notre Dame Cathedral and that time I wondered at how green the grass was at Stonehenge.
-My brother in law calls it “God’s Country” for good reason.
+The peace I felt in the mountains was something I’d previously only experienced while walking through Notre Dame Cathedral and admiring the emerald green grass surrounding Stonehenge.
+My brother in law calls Colorado “God’s Country” for good reason.

-That being said, I will still use homemade camping wipes when we head to the mountains.
+That being said, I will still use homemade camping wipes.
 The paper towels aren’t the only part of this homemade tutorial that are biodegradable.

 I distinctly remember how smoky and dirty I was after a week of camping.
 This time we’ll be camping closer to THREE weeks.

 This post includes affiliate links.
 See my full disclosure here.

 You need these supplies to make body wipes:

 - A container for your wipes.
 I LOVE theSterilite Flip Top Shoe Boxfor this!